Auckland's commuter updates: Britomart Station partially re-opens, heavy fog cancels flights at Auckland Airport

 State Highway 1 traffic is delayed just south of Wellsford after a logging truck rolled.

-A Fire and Emergency spokesman said they received reports of the crash near Davies Road and Port Albert Road around 8:15am.
+A Fire and Emergency spokesman said they received reports of the crash near Davies Rd and Port Albert Rd around 8.15am.

 Another logging truck was on its way to collect the truck's load.